zhengyu89/TestReadme/README.md

 </details>

 ## Project Description
-HearWay is an all-in-one AI-powered application designed for visually impaired individuals to navigate public spaces safely with instant feedback. <br>
+HearWay is an all-in-one AI-powered application designed for visually impaired individuals to navigate public spaces safely with instant feedback.
+The app totally removes the need of human volunteers or extra equipment such as LiDAR through employing Google Cloud AI services for edge and obstacle detection.<br>
 <br>Here's the function : <br>
- * It provides real-time text-to-speech assistance and detects platform edges and gaps in real-time, enhancing navigation for users
+ * It provides real-time text-to-speech assistance and detects obstacles, platform edges and gaps in real-time
  * The application offers instant feedback through vibration, voice alerts and AI text-to-speech to warn users about potential hazards
- * It features a scalable backend architecture for fast and efficient AI processing, ensuring accessibility, navigation assistance and efficiency and scalability
+ * It utilizes a scalable backend architecture for fast and efficient AI processing in navigational aids for users
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## How it Worked
+1. **Start & Scan**
+Launch the HearWay, activate the system by clicking the **start** button
+> The app uses the smartphone camera to constantly monitor the environment
+<br>2. **Obstacle Detection**
+The camera continuously scans the surroundings, detecting platform edges, gaps and obstacles
+<br>3. **Instant Feedback & Alerts**
+- When an obstacle or hazard is detected:
+  * A red frame highlights the deteced object on the screen
+  * Voice alerts and AI text-to-speech warning message is generated and displayed *(e.g. "Watch out!
+There is a person in front of you")* inform users about the hazard
+  * Along with ibration feedback provides a secondary sensory alert

 <p align="right">(<a href="#readme-top">back to top</a>)</p>